RobTillaart/ACS712/README.md

 #### mV per Ampere

-Both for AC and DC.
-Is defined in the constructor and depends on sensor used.
+Used for both for AC and DC measurements.
+Its value is defined in the constructor and depends on type sensor used.
+These functions allow to adjust this setting run-time.

 - **void setmVperAmp(float mva)** sets the milliVolt per Ampere measured.
 - **float getmVperAmp()** returns the set value.

-Typical values see constructor above, and the "voltage divider" section below.
+Typical values see "Resolution" section above, and the "voltage divider" section below.

 #### Frequency detection